kuwaitdevs/knet-dotnet-core-integration/README.md

 - init-payment.cshtml and init-payment.cshtml.cs: Checkout page that kicks off the payment process
 - payment-response.cshtml and payment-response.cshtml.cs: The response page/webhook that is used by Knet.
 Knet performs a POST request against this page once the process is finished from their side.
 The result can be successful (CAPTURED) or failed (anything else).
 - payment-error.cshtml: The error page that is used by Knet.
 Knet performs a GET request against this page if there are any errors related to the payment gateway or the payment process.
+- knetUtil.cs: Utility Knet class that contains the bulk of the encryption/decryption logic.
+- phpExample.php: A summary of the official Knet PHP example.
+Use this file to compare .NET Core outputs with PHP outputs.